foobar0815/guenther/README.md

 ## Licensing

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license, see LICENSE file.

 [MoxQuizz](http://moxquizz.de) data files are distributed under the terms of the GNU General Public License version 2 (GPLv2).

 ## TODO